MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/bot-configuration-experience.md

 ---

-#### SDK method
+#### Teams-specific method

-The following code snippets shows an example of SDK method for JS and C#:
+The following code snippets shows an example of Teams-specific method for JS and C#:

 # [Javascript](#tab/JS2)